joshluo123/JoshuaLuo_portfolio/Full Stack DB App - Video Game Catalog/README.txt

 Because the displayed information is dynamically generated, any changes to the entities will immediately be present on any subsequent display of entries.

 File Descriptions:

-app.py: Flask server to run the web application and to make the SQL queries to the database data_definition_queries.sql: SQL queries for creating each entity table.
-Followed by some sample data data_manipulation_queries.sql: SQL qury outlines for the various queries that that are sent to the databse db_connector.py: API for connecting to the database with credentials db_credentials.py: user credential information for making a connection to the database
+app.py: Flask server to run the web application and to make the SQL queries to the database. data_definition_queries.sql: SQL queries for creating each entity table.
+Followed by some sample data. data_manipulation_queries.sql: SQL qury outlines for the various queries that that are sent to the databse. db_connector.py: API for connecting to the database with credentials. db_credentials.py: user credential information for making a connection to the database. design_documentation.pdf: documentation for the relation design of the database.
+Includes the schema.
-static: CSS and JavaScript files for the front-end web application
+static: CSS and JavaScript files for the front-end web application.
-templates: Jinja web page templates for rendering each route wsgi.py: for executing app.py in Flask
+templates: Jinja web page templates for rendering each route. wsgi.py: for executing app.py in Flask.